daharsh4/daharsh4.github.io/_posts/2020-08-04-attack-plan.md

 On top of this I know I will benefit from having the **DP-200**, **DP-201**, and **AI-100** certifications complete.

-I will also begin to subscribe to and track several DoE and Federal Blogs to make sure I am staying ahead of the news.

 ## Customer engagement
 As I quickly ramp up in several other areas, I know that I cannot sell anything, if I don't meet with and build relationships with the customer.
 I will look to quickly introduce myself (or be introduced) to several key stakeholders on the customer side and *seek to understand their problems before being understood. *